 Thinking of travelling abroad?
-Before you buy your tickets and rush out the door, let’s take a look at some essential security tips you ought to know.
+Before you buy your tickets and rush out the door in excitement, let’s take a look at some essential security tips you ought to know.

 1. Lock, everything

 Always lock your carry-on bags.
 This minimises the chances of someone rummaging through them without you knowing.
 Remember, it only takes a moment of distraction for something to be taken.
-This often occurs when your bag is in an overhead locker during the flight or waiting in line at a busy and packed terminal.
+For example, when your bag is out of sight (even momentarily), such as in an overhead locker during the flight or waiting in line at a busy and packed terminal.

 Did you know that if you use an AirBolt, you can turn off the TSA lock once you have left the USA?
-This means, that you can keep the same lock no matter where in the world you travel.
-This makes the AirBolt the perfect companion for travelling anywhere in the world.
+This means that you can keep the same lock no matter where in the world you travel.
+This certainly makes the AirBolt the perfect security companion for travelling anywhere in the world.

 Don't let your guard down at hotels either

-If you would like to step it up a notch, you can still keep your luggage locked and tracked all with the one padlock.
-The AirBolt lock with its Bluetooth connectivity is the perfect one for this.
+If you would like to step the security up a notch, you can still keep your luggage locked but also tracked all with one padlock.
+The AirBolt lock with its Bluetooth connectivity is perfect for this.
 Use the Android or iOS app to access its many features.
-Airbolt uses crowdsourced location tracking and gives you proximity alerts and logs.
+AirBolt uses crowdsourced location tracking and gives you proximity alerts and logs.
 Did we also say that Airbolt comes with the ability to remove the TSA locking mechanism?
 Now you can carry fewer keys (or none at all) and feel safe that your bags are secure, in any part of the world at any time.
-Travelling abroad or locally has never been easier with the Airbolt.
+Travelling abroad or locally has never been easier with the AirBolt.

 2. Check the fine print of your travel insurance.